 Nothing says a Dutch pub more than De Hems in Soho, and the venue showcases a superb selection of gins, whiskies and ales.
 Theatre diners take in the rustic atmosphere as they tuck into plates of BBQ chicken lollipops, savoury meatballs or crumbed and deep-fried cheese parcels.

 British, 150m from Prince Edward Theatre (2 min walk)

-Occupying a central Soho location, the Dog & Duck presents a quintessential British pub dining experience for theatre goers in the area.
+Occupying a central Soho location, the presents a quintessential British pub dining experience for theatre goers in the area.
 Guests are treated to classics like the slow cooked lamb shank, hunter’s chicken pie or a sharing platter of Scotch egg, ale-glazed Gloucester Old Spot sausages and Davidstow rarebit fondue among others.